 A distributed, NoSQL database includes built-in replication between datacenters – no separate software is required.
 In addition, some include both unidirectional and bidirectional replication enabling full active-active deployments to multiple datacenters, which allow the database to be deployed in multiple countries and/or regions and to provide local data access to local applications and their users.
 This not only improves performance, it also enables immediate failover via hardware routers – applications don’t have to wait for the database to discover the failure and perform its own failover.

-As enterprises shift to the Digital Economy – enabled by cloud, mobile, social media, and big data technologies – developers and operations teams have to build and maintain web, mobile, and Internet of Things (IoT) applications faster and faster, and at greater scale.
-NoSQL is increasingly the preferred database technology to power today’s web, mobile, and IoT applications.
+So what are NoSQL databases and why do they matter now?
+As enterprises shift to the Digital Economy – enabled by cloud, mobile, social media, and big data technologies – developers and operations teams have to build and maintain web, mobile, and IoT applications faster and faster, and at greater scale.
+Flexible, high-performance NoSQL is increasingly the preferred database technology to power today’s web, mobile, and IoT applications.